signalogic/SigDL/README.md

 <a name="DeepLens_Atom"></a>
 ### Amazon DeepLens

 Below is a partial disassembly view of Amazon's AWS DeepLens.
-Note the small form-factor motherboard, incorporating fine-pitch connector and small package size technology similar to a cell phone (such as 0201 and 1005 discrete components).
+Note the small form-factor motherboard, incorporating fine-pitch connector and small-package technology similar to cell phones (such as 0201 and 1005 discrete components).
 An Atom x5-E3940 quad-core CPU is under the heat sink.

 ![AWS DeepLens with Atom x5-E3940 quad-core CPU on small form-factor motherboard](https://github.com/signalogic/SigDL/blob/master/images/DeepLens_disassembly1.jpg?raw=true "partial disassembly view of AWS DeepLens motherboard.
 The Atom x5-E3940 quad-core CPU is under the heat sink")